jj49411/Makers_notes/Week3.md

 ### Day 1
 - GOAL: Learn web basics- request/response, HTTP, HTML, CSS.
 Review others' code
 - REFLECTION: Grabbed the ideas of request/response which was fun!
-> We went through steps of basic HTTP and built a Sinatra application as a server
+> We went through steps of basic HTTP and built a Sinatra application as a server.
+It was a great pairing experience, reading the instuction to each other.
 ```
 Feedback on my weekend challenge:
 1) "testing the behaviour rather than the state"